RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 | Test | 64,856 (9%) | 610 (10%) | 64,856 (9%) | 610 (10%) |
 | **Total** | **746,676** | **6,094** | **746,674** | **6,094** |

+> A per-class breakdown of polygon count, pixel count, mapped area, and median polygon size for each partition — under both the standard polygon-random split and a complementary geographically-disjoint spatial-block split — is provided in **[tables/TableS1_Class_Partition_Breakdown.xlsx](./tables/)**.
+The spatial distribution of training/validation/test polygons is shown in **[assets/Figure_S1_Spatial_Distribution.png](./assets/)**.

 ### LULC Classes (11-class scheme)